Legendary Claddagh Rings: What are the True Origins of these Symbolic Irish Wedding Rings?

 A Claddagh wedding ring represents friendship (the two hands), love (the heart), and loyalty (the crown).
 The earliest appearance of this design dates back to the early 1700s in an Irish fishing village called Claddagh (thus the name).
 Since that time, the village has been incorporated into the city of Galway.

-The Claddagh ring is a particular example of the much broader ring category called fede rings.
+The Claddagh ring is a particular example of the much broader ring category called fede or faith rings.
 The classification is shorthand for the Italian phrase mani in fede which means ‘hands joined in fidelity.’
 Like modern wedding rings, these were considered tangible symbols of promises of friendship or love.

 Claddagh Ring Design Sign. ( CC BY 2.0 )